 Conflict is an inevitable part of life, especially in personal and romantic relationships.
 But just because disagreements will happen, it doesn’t mean that you have to fight every time.
 When it comes to expressing your feelings, choosing the right words and tone can go a long way in avoiding conflicts.
-But, it is not always as easy as it sounds, however, there so many ways to talk in a constructive way without causing a fight.
+But, it is not always as easy as it sounds, however, there are so many ways to talk constructively without causing a fight.

 How To Talk To Your Husband Without Fighting

 Are you struggling to express how you feel without getting into a heated argument?
 Expressing our emotions can sometimes be difficult, especially when those emotions are negative.
 However, holding our feelings in can be just as damaging.
-If you find yourself in this situation, know that there are ways to express how you feel without having a fight.
+If you find yourself in this situation, know that there are ways to express how you feel without fighting.

 Here are some helpful tips and techniques to help you communicate your emotions effectively while preventing any arguments or fights.